carlosror/orlando_crime/README.md

 ![alt text](orlando-pc/faceted_result_3.PNG "Faceted map density")

-### Summary
+### Table

-The summary just tabulates the crime types by time period.
+The Table tab does what one expects it to: tabulate the crime types, faceted in the same way the bar plots are.

 ## References